johnnymetz/johnny-metz-blog/content/posts/dockerize-your-cypress-tests.md

 cover:
   image: 'covers/cypress-docker.png'
 ShowToc: true
-draft: true
 ---

 {{< alert theme="info" >}}See the [**source code**](https://github.com/johnnymetz/cypress-docker-django-nextjs) for a working example.{{< /alert >}}

 UI testing is a critical part of any modern web application.
-My favorite testing framework is [**Cypress**](https://docs.cypress.io).
-It's designed for quickly writing clean and reliable tests and consists of two main commands:
+My favorite testing framework is [**Cypress**](https://docs.cypress.io) which enables you to write clean, fast and reliable tests.
+It consists of two main commands:

+- `cypress run`: Runs Cypress tests from the CLI without a GUI.
+Used mostly in CI/CD.
-- `cypress open`: Opens Cypress in the interactive GUI.
+- `cypress open`: Opens Cypress in an interactive GUI.
 Used for local development.
-- `cypress run`: Runs Cypress tests from the CLI without the GUI.
-Used mostly in CI/CD.

 I like to dockerize my entire application so it can be run anywhere (my machine, coworker's machine, CI/CD, etc.) and Cypress is no exception.
-We're going to dockerize the `cypress open` and `cypress run` commands for a simple Todo app written in Django and Next.js (check out the [source code](https://github.com/johnnymetz/cypress-docker-django-nextjs)).
+We're going to dockerize the `cypress run` and `cypress open` commands for a simple Todo application written in Django and Next.js (check out the [source code](https://github.com/johnnymetz/cypress-docker-django-nextjs)).

 {{< mp4-video src="/videos/cypress-run.mp4" >}}

-Our application has a simple [`docker-compose.yaml`](https://github.com/johnnymetz/cypress-docker-django-nextjs/blob/main/docker-compose.yaml):
+Our application has a simple [`docker-compose.yaml`](https://github.com/johnnymetz/cypress-docker-django-nextjs/blob/main/docker-compose.yaml) file.
+Note, `NEXT_PUBLIC_BACKEND_HOST` tells the frontend where the backend is located.

 ```yaml
 services: